antelle/argon2-browser/README.md

 ## Node.js support

-Of course you [can use](examples/node) generated asm.js code in node.js but it's not sensible: you will get much better speed by compiling native node.js addon, which is not that hard.
+Of course you [can use](examples/node) generated WASM in node.js, but it's not sensible: you will get much better speed by compiling it as a native node.js addon, which is not that hard.
 Wait, it's already done, just install [this package](https://github.com/ranisalt/node-argon2).

 ## Is it used anywhere?

 It is!
-[KeeWeb](https://github.com/keeweb/keeweb) (web-based password manager) is using both asm.js and WebAssembly Argon2 implementations.
+[KeeWeb](https://github.com/keeweb/keeweb) (web-based password manager) is using it as a password hashing function implementation.
 [Check out the source code](https://github.com/keeweb/keeweb/blob/develop/app/scripts/util/kdbxweb/kdbxweb-init.js#L11), if you're interested.

 ## Building